jsncmgs1/mirage-tutorial/tutorial.md

 When developing a client side javascript app, you won’t always have an API available before you start.
 Even when you do, you probably don’t want to have your tests reliant on the the API end-points.

-Luckily, there is a great solution to stubbing out an API while building your Ember app; [EmberCLI Mirage](http://www.ember-cli-mirage.com/).
+Luckily, there is a great solution to stubbing out an API while building your Ember app; [Ember CLI Mirage](http://www.ember-cli-mirage.com/).
 Mirage works great when Ember Data is expecting a REST API, but there's some manual conversion that must be done if you want to consume JSON API [^1](http://jsonapi.org/), which I ran into recently on a project.

 In this tutorial we will leverage QUnit and Mirage's factories and API DSL to craft explicit acceptance tests as we build our application.